SCP207/Event_Helper/README.md

 # Event_Helper_SL_EXILED
-This plugin provides 10 useful commands for events:
+This plugin provides 13 useful commands for events (use `ehhelp` to see the list of commands):

 1. infinite ammo